TomLouisKeller/contractions/README.md

 ---

-`Contractions` is a library to handle contractions
+`Contractions` is a rust library to expand contractions in English.
 So far contractions can only be expanded.

 Expands "I'm" to "I am" etc.
 Preserves capitalization (as regular expressions for all-lowercase, all-uppercase and first letter uppercase)

 ## Problem cases:
 - Ain't